gary-jipp/demo-actions-openshift/_openshift/README.md

 ## trigger an image build
 oc start-build demo-express

-## add redeploy trigger for when image changes
+## add redeploy trigger for when image changes (if not using pipeline)
 oc set triggers deploy/demo-express --from-image=demo-express:latest -c demo-express

 ```